 What are the program objectives?

-The creation residency includes a cultural mediation project.
-It was developed based on the following objectives:
+Each creation residency includes a cultural mediation project.
+The program was developed with the following objectives in mind:

 What type of assistance is provided?

 The Conseil and the Union des écrivaines et des écrivains québécois (UNEQ) partnered with the Direction des bibliothèques de Montréal to offer the writer a $15,000 grant, of which $13,000 comes from the Conseil and the host library contributes $2,000.